 Dear RHESSI Collaborators,

-No notable activity is expected in the next 24 hour period.
+target.
+No significant flaring activity expected in the next 24 hours.

 See http://www.SolarMonitor.org for images and